 Professor emeritus of the University of Rome.
 Degrees in philosophy and education from the University of Pisa.
 In 1943, fought with partisans in the liberation war against the Nazi fascists.
 Arrested twice, and released in 1945.
 Fulbright fellow in the United States (1952–1953), professor of education at the University of Milan, and professor of history of education at the University of Turin in Italy.
 From 1979 to 1991, president of the Italian IEA-related center, the European Centre for Education (CEDE) in Frascati.
 Involved in IEA studies from the very beginning with the Six Subject Survey.
 Director of the journal Scuola e Città ("School and City") and author of many publications.

-Involved with IEA for more than 30 years, serving as a national research coordinator for the Reading Literacy Study and TIMSS 1995, an IEA General Assembly representative for New Zealand, a member of the IEA Standing Committee, and executive director of IEA (1997 to present).
+Involved with IEA for more than 30 years, serving as a national research coordinator for the Reading Literacy Study and TIMSS 1995, an IEA General Assembly representative for New Zealand, a member of the IEA Standing Committee, and executive director of IEA (1997–2014).
 Contributed significantly to the development of IEA's activities in the area of training and capacity building in low-middle income countries.
 Ph.D. in educational policy studies (University of Illinois, Urbana-Champaign).
 Previously senior manager and researcher in the Research and International Division of the New Zealand Ministry of Education.
 Consultant to the Inter-American Development Bank, UNESCO, and The World Bank.

 Richard M. Wolf